• The Park For all Seasons

 Risk Disclosure

 In any outdoor adventure activity, participants are exposed to variations in weather conditions and therefore there is an element of risk involved.
-Risks in undertaking this water-based activity include but are not limited to; Personal Injury (sea sickness, heat stroke, hypothermia, drowning) and Property Damage.ย Abel Tasman Kayaks mitigate this risk through thorough preparation and adherence to a detailed Risk Identification and Management System.
+Risks in undertaking this water-based activity include but are not limited to; Personal Injury (seasickness, heat stroke, hypothermia, drowning), Natural Weather Events (Flooding, Fire, Earthquake, Tsunami), and Property Damage (water damage /salt water submersion).
+Abel Tasman Kayaks mitigate this risk through thorough preparation and adherence to a detailed Risk Identification and Management System.
 This includes providing you with the necessary information, training and safety equipment to participate in our activities.
 You are personally responsible for listening to our directions, adhering to our advice, and making responsible decisions to keep yourself safe.
-Additionally, we reserve the right to modify, alter al cancel activities at any given time if we feel your safety, or the safety of others may be compromised.
+Additionally, we reserve the right to modify, alter, or cancel activities at any given time if we feel your safety or the safety of others may be compromised.

 What our customers say